 - In Grave Peril, book three of the Dresden Files, a ghost torments (and occasionally drives insane) its victims in their sleep.
 It eats Harry alive.

-- This is the power of the boggart species in Harry Potter.
-The fears seen range from mundane (Hermione being told off by a phantom teacher for failing a test) to poignant (Molly Weasley seeing a vision of her dead sons).
-Harry's worst nightmare, interestingly, is the Dementor - a creature that spreads fear by its very presence, meaning his worst fear is fear itself.
+- Harry Potter: This is the power of the boggart species.
+The fears seen range from mundane (Hermione being told off by a phantom teacher for failing a test, while Ron's six-foot-tall spider causes quite a few screams) to poignant (Molly Weasley seeing a vision of her dead children, plus Harry).
+Harry's worst nightmare, interestingly, is the Dementor - a creature that spreads fear by its very presence, meaning his worst fear is fear itself (when Lupin thought it'd be Voldemort, whose boggart is apparently his own corpse, so terrified is he of death).
+Notably, however, boggarts are not considered very threatening, as there's a simple spell for dealing with them and they're fairly simple to defeat: Boggarts are defeated by laughter.
+Boggart Snape ends up dressed like Neville's grandmother, while Seamus' banshee loses her voice.

 - In Through the Ice by Piers Anthony and Robert Kornwise, the heroes were magically attacked with dreams of their respective worst fears.
 After several failed attempts to defend themselves, the only successful method was to "yield to it," make the nightmares worse, and then (with the help of their telepathic team-member) hurl them back at the sender.